VinitSR7/Image-Caption-Generation/README.md

 The combination of layers/neural network that takes feature representation provided by encoder as its own input and predicts the next word, is known as decoder.

 # ...
+### Caption Generation.

+For Caption Generation i used Gready Search approach, you can use Beam search approach for better Results.
 # Research papers and resources to follow
 > 1. https://arxiv.org/pdf/1411.4555.pdf
 > 2. https://arxiv.org/pdf/1412.2306.pdf